Investin-pro/Investin_docs/docs/integeration.md

-Investin is built upon a highly composable architecture that integrates multiple DeFi protocols to enable a wide range of DeFi activities to be executed through the Funds such as token swaps, margin trades, lending, and liquidity mining.
+Investin is built upon a highly composable architecture that integrates multiple DeFi protocols to enable a wide range of DeFi strategies to be executed through the Funds such as token swaps, margin trades, lending, and liquidity mining.

 ### Swap
 === "Solana"